Ganesh Vyankatesh Joshi: Education

 In 1898, the Bombay government conferred on him the title of Rao Bahadur, and also issued an appreciatory Press Note, in recognition of the valuable services rendered by him during the plague epidemic at Solapur.
 From Solapur, Joshi was posted to Nasik, from thence to Satara, and in 1904 was appointed Head-Master of the Poona High School.
-After eighteen month's services at Poona, ha was again posted to Satara.
+After eighteen month's services at Poona, he was again posted to Satara.
 After serving at Satara for a few months, Mr. Joshi retired by the end of March 1907, after having put up thirty years' service in the Educational Department.
 After retirement, he lived at Poona till his death on 20 May 1911.